Sacraments

 FIRST COMMUNION & FIRST RECONCILIATION

-These sacraments are celebrated for the first time in 2nd grade.
-There are also special parent/child preparation sessions and a retreat for First Reconciliation and First Holy Communion.
+First Communion is generally celebrated for the first time in 2nd grade.
+To prepare the soul to receive Jesus, the Sacrament of Reconciliation is received first.
+There are special parent/child preparation sessions and a retreat for these important Sacraments.

 The Sacrament of Reconciliation continues Jesus' ministry of forgiveness through this celebration of reconciliation with God, with the community, and with one's self.